Tara Road (film)

 Tara Road is a 2005 drama film directed by Gillies MacKinnon, based on the 1998 novel of the same name by Maeve Binchy.
-The film stars Olivia Williams, Andie MacDowell, Stephen Rea, and Iain Glen, and was produced by Noel Pearson and David Collins.

-Marilyn and Ria—one American, one Irish—do a two-month house swap, as both have suffered crises and need a change.
-Both gradually becomes part of the other’s community, forming new friendships and gaining perspective on their own lives.
+The film stars Olivia Williams, Andie MacDowell, Stephen Rea, and Iain Glen and follows Marilyn and Ria - one American, one Irish - on a two-month house swap, as both have suffered crises and need a change.

-Tara Road was released in Ireland and the United Kingdom in 2005 and later in the United States in 2007.
-It received mixed reviews from critics and had a modest box office performance, with limited international release and distribution.
+The film received mixed reviews from critics and had middling box office reception.

 Plot

 Marilyn Vine, from suburban Connecticut, is grieving the tragic death of her son Dale, which has caused a deep emotional rift in her marriage to Greg.
 This is because he died on a motorbike his father had gifted him on his 15th birthday.
 Overwhelmed by this loss and unable to reconnect with Greg, she seeks solitude and a change of environment.

 Meanwhile in Dublin, Ria Lynch's world collapses when her husband Danny devastates her as he is leaving her for the younger Bernadette, who is pregnant by him.
 Stunned by the betrayal, Ria is desperate to escape the pain and uncertainty of her crumbling home life.

 By chance, Marilyn rings Danny—whom Greg once met at a business function—and proposes he find her a house for a two-month exchange.
 Ria agrees by offering her own.
 With the swap, each hopes the distance will help them find clarity.

 In Dublin Marilyn, wanting to be alone, does not divulge the reason for her retreat.
 She finds quiet comfort in the garden and in the company of local restaurateur Colm.
 A friend of Ria's, he is upkeeping her vegetable garden over the summer.
 Ria's best friend Rosemary convinces Marilyn to accept Colm's invitation to his restaurant.

 There, Marilyn and Rosemary are soon convinced to join a large group, which includes Danny and the pregnant Bernadette.
 The boisterous crowd make Marilyn uncomfortable.
 Rosemary is pressed to sing, but before she can finish Ria's daughter Annie protests that they are carrying on without Ria, and that Bernadette, the woman who split up her parents, is there at all.
 Uncomfortable, Marilyn leaves.

 In Connecticut, Ria tries to rebuild her confidence, takes a job cooking, and bonds with Greg’s brother Andy.
 After dinner together, she invites him to Irish coffee.
 He proposes strings-free sex, although they are mutually attracted, she cannot follow through.

 In Dublin, Mona McCarthy catches Danny and Rosemary kissing, and it is revealed that they have a long, secret history, predating Ria.
 Barney McCarthy's company Tara Holdings, Danny's employer, goes under so he is informed that his house Tara Road was used as collateral.